FRANK L. MILLER

 Frank L. Miller is a writer and trained school psychologist.
 He earned an educational specialist degree in school psychology, and practiced for thirty-eight years before retiring in 2012.
 Frank adopted his son and daughter after marrying their mother, an elementary guidance counselor, and then adopted his daughter’s first-born child when she was unable to raise the child.
-The author lives on the Eastern Shore of Maryland with his wife of thirty-five years and the granddaughter they have thoroughly enjoyed raising who is now eighteen.
+The author lived on the Eastern Shore of Maryland for 32 years with his wife before moving to West Virginia.
+Their granddaughter, whom they raised from age two, is studying to be a Therapist.
 Newtown’s Trees is Frank’s second publication, having written a book chronicling the battle he fought with his school district over his eldest daughter’s drug abuse and expulsion from school.

 I haven't read a 600 page book in 20 years, but I read No Good Deed in two weeks.
 Well done!